Gardening in Northern Sweden

 The last frost is approximately in week1 of May, which feels late.
 Through May is a good time to be repairing raised beds and building anything new.
 Most trees bloom in the last week and it is important to clear cocooning bugs from the smaller apple trees.

 July things get easier.
-There’s more likely to be rain and the plants have an easier time.
-In the last week of July the blueberries ripen.
+There’s more likely to be rain, and sunny days are mixed with cloudy ones, so the plants have an easier time.
+We’re picking lots of vegetables during this time.
+The strawberries ripen.
+In the last weeks of July the blueberries ripen.
+Slugs are a big problem for us in July.

-August can be wet and is starting to be noticably darker.
+August can be wet and is starting to be noticeably darker.
 We start to harvest.
-Slugs can be a growing problem through the year.

 September is the last month, and any final harvesting happens.
 Tools and equipment need to be put away before winter.
 The first light frosts hit in week 2-3 and start killing off parts of unharvested plants.

-October, temperatures drop below zero, the first snow comes and no more growing is possible.
+October, temperatures drop below zero, the first snow comes.
+The soil starts to freeze and no more growing is possible.

 Types of Plant That We Normally Grow